We’ve all been there…

-You’ve received an invitation to a job interview, but panic has set in about what to wear!
+You’ve received an invitation to a job interview, but panic has set in about what to wear.
 What is the company dress code?
-Will I look overdressed?
-Will I look under-dressed?
+Will I look overdressed… or under-dressed?
 HELP!

-Keep calm! clockworkTalent’s Digital Marketing Recruiters are here to help with tips and tricks for all of these aspects of your interview outfit:
+Keep calm! clockworkTalent’s digital marketing recruiters are here to help with tips and tricks for all aspects of your interview outfit, including:

 Before deciding what to wear, keep in mind that every business is different.
-In the Digital Marketing industry, work attire regulations can vary hugely depending on the employer.
+In the digital marketing industry, work attire regulations can vary massively depending on the employer and sector.